mohseniaref/Panjareh/README.md

 	# ...

 # Alternatively, if we want to modify each window
-windows = sw.generate(data, sw.DimOrder.HeightWidthChannel, 256, 0.5)
+windows = pj.generate(data, sw.DimOrder.HeightWidthChannel, 256, 0.5)
 for window in windows:
 	rect = window.getRect()
 	transformed = sw.padRectEqually(rect, 100, data.shape)